Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ○ Total Time
 ○ Requests Waterfall

+And on the next graphic you can see the relationship of one Touchpoint, to a particular Step, on this example; "Order Tracking #".

 ![image](screenshots/syn_step.png)

-On this example, the "Order Tracking #" Step is related to one Touchpoint; Gift Card Hub API(SYN)
+On this example, the "Order Tracking #" Step is related to one Touchpoint; "Gift Card Hub API(SYN)".

 Return to top of [Index](#Index)